DeclanOnuoha/Why-Patients-Don-t-Show-Up-A-No-Show-Appointment-Analysis/README.md

 ## 2. GOALS
 By analyzing the patterns and relationships among these features, this project aims to uncover meaningful insights into what contributes to patient no-shows.
 These insights could help healthcare providers improve scheduling strategies, reduce missed appointments, and enhance overall patient care.

-## ❓ Key Questions
+## 3. KEY QUESTIONS
-- What percentage of patients missed their appointments?
+- How many patients miss their appointments?
-- Are age, gender, or neighborhood correlated with no-shows?
+- Does age affect whether a patient shows up or not?
+- Is there a difference in no-show rates between males and females?
-- Do medical conditions like hypertension, diabetes, or alcoholism affect attendance?
+- Do patients with health conditions like diabetes or high blood pressure miss more appointments?
-- Does receiving an SMS reminder improve the likelihood of showing up?
+- Does receiving financial help (Scholarship) affect attendance?
-- What impact does the waiting time between scheduling and appointment day have?
+- Does the number of days between booking and the appointment matter?

-## 🗂️ Data Collection and Processing
+- Do text message reminders help patients show up?

+## DATA COLLECTION AND PROCESSING
 The data was sourced from Kaggle: **[Medical Appointment No Shows](https://www.kaggle.com/datasets/joniarroba/noshowappointments)**.

 ### Columns Overview: